Alien Carnage: Development

 Alien Carnage was originally titled Halloween Harry, and was released under this title for its first two versions.
+It was a remake of a 1985 game with the same name by John Passfield for the Australian Microbee computer system; inspired by Ghostbusters (1984), he created a "haunted house platform game" in six weeks featuring a "ghost hunter searching a haunted house for a malevolent witch" and submitted it to a local publisher, earning a small amount of money.

-After v1.2, Apogee suggested to the developers that the title should be changed because it might be viewed as a seasonal Halloween-themed game, limiting sales during the rest of the year.
+Several years later, a friend suggested that they start a company and make a new version of Halloween Harry.
+After an initial prototype for Amiga computers, collaboration with programmers Rob Crane and Tony Ball led to a PC version, now very different from the 1985 game.
+The game was published locally through Manaccom, which contracted with Apogee Software for non-Australian sales.
+Apogee suggested to the developers that the title should be changed because it might be viewed as a seasonal Halloween-themed game, limiting sales during the rest of the year.
 They renamed it to Alien Carnage, and was re-released as "Alien Carnage v1.0" in 1994.
-Along with the name change, missions one and three were switched, and with Apogee's shareware model, this meant that half of the game could be played for free.
+Along with the name change, missions one and three were switched, and with Apogee's shareware model, the first half of the game could be played for free to drive interest in purchasing the second half.

-Halloween Harry was originally written and released commercially in 1985 by John Passfield as a game for the Australian Microbee computer system.

-Legacy
+Reception and legacy

+Alien Carnage sold well upon release; Passfield later recalled that the game was at the top of the shareware games sales charts for its first month, before being overwhelmed by the release of Doom, which suppressed the sales of non-3D games.

 In 1996, a sequel titled Zombie Wars was released.
 This game takes place three years after the original story.
 The aliens return to Earth to try to enslave its population.
 Harry and Diane, who has been promoted to field agent and is now also a playable character, have to save the world again.
 A number of other friendly characters have been added as NPCs.

 Gee-Whiz Entertainment (formerly Interactive Binary Illusions) made plans for an animated cartoon based on the third, future Alien Carnage game.
 The cartoon was to include Harry and Diane, the NPCs, as well as probably recurring alien and zombie characters.
 The script was roughly based on the script for Zombie Wars, but both the game and the cartoon were never made.